 - 7. Thread this lineset through the wall to connect to the indoor unit. - 8.
 The liquid line sweat connection is 3/8" O.D. copper and the suction line sweat connection is 5/8" O.D. copper.
 Use the appropriate adapters for tubing that runs from the outdoor unit.
 Cut and deburr the tubing (review "Remove Burrs" on page 13) to prepare it for brazing.
 Setup the nitrogen apparatus and connect to the outside unit to flow nitrogen while brazing.
 Braze the tubing and any fittings to obtain a proper seal. - 9.
 Adjust the nitrogen apparatus to pressurize the system.
 Pressure test the system to a maximum of 500 psig for at least 60 minutes. - 10.
-Insulate all piping, including the outdoor unit valves.
+Insulate both lines of the line set separately and completely, including the outdoor unit valves.